EdgeLake/edgelake.github.io/docs/southbound/edgex.md

          # WRITABLE_PIPELINE_FUNCTIONS_MQTTSEND_PARAMETERS_CERT: [your Certificate]
 </code></pre></li>

-<li>On EdgeLake, configure `run msg client` to accept data from EdgeX
+<li>On EdgeLake, configure the broker service to accept data from EdgeX and pull the needed data
 <pre class="code-frame"><code class="language-anylog">&lt;run msg client where broker=local and port=!anylog_broker_port and log=false and topic=(
    name=anylogedgex-demo and
    dbms=test and